 When you’re at the level in an organization where you manage others who also manage teams, your impact is exponential; not only do your efforts improve or hurt your team, but it trickles down to their teams as well.

 Unfortunately, many leaders make the mistake of not checking in regularly with those on their team that are managers.
 That’s a huge mistake.

 As you can see in the chart, a disengaged manager will cause their team to disengage, too.

 Support your managers with regular one on ones

 Just because someone was promoted does not mean you can give them less support.
 In fact, they need more help and guidance from you.

 When you abandon your people right when their Task Relevant Maturity is at its lowest, you crush their morale, and hurt they and their team’s ability to succeed.
 You can do better.

 You and your managers’ time is precious.
-Don’t waste your one on ones with them on small talk, or status updates.
+Don’t waste your one on ones with them on status updates.
 These questions to ask in one on ones can help you get to the root of key issues that can have an out-sized impact for your managers and their teams.

-[Ed Note: If you’re looking for questions to ask in one on ones with an individual contributor, these 101 questions for one on ones can help.]
+[Ed Note: If you’re looking for questions to ask in one on ones with an individual contributor, these 1 on 1 Meeting Questions Great Managers ask Their Teams can help.]

 Questions to ask about the Multiplier Mindset